-Manuel Antonio is a small village located on Costa Rica’s central Pacific coast, encompasses rugged rainforest, white-sand beaches and coral reefs.
+Manuel Antonio is a small village located on Costa Rica’s central Pacific coast, which encompasses rugged rainforest, white-sand beaches, and coral reefs.
 It’s renowned for its vast diversity of tropical plants and wildlife, from three-toed sloths and endangered white-faced Capuchin monkeys to hundreds of bird species.
 Manuel Antonio National park’s roughly 680 hectares are crossed with hiking trails, which meander from the coast up into the mountains.

 Famous for its national park, is located just a stone’s throw away from Quepos which is famous for sportfishing.